 In the Wadden Sea, the Pacific oyster Magallana gigas has colonized intertidal flats (Smaal et al., 2005).
 This species consumes pelagic larvae reducing recruitment (Smaal et al., 2005).
-The most severe effects are likely to occur from impacts on sediment, where Magallana gigas create reefs on sedimentary flats that will prevent recruitment of juveniles and will restrict access of infauna to the sediment-water interface impacting respiration and feeding of bivalves such as Limecola balthica and Scrobicularia plana and polychaetes such as Pygospio elegans and Streblospio shrubsolii disturbing the amphipod Corophium volutator.
-Burrowing infauna such as Hediste diversicolor and oligochaetes may persist within sediments but the overall character of the mixed sediment biotope would be altered.
-In the Wadden Sea,

-Sensitivity assessment.
-Intertidal muddy sands may be exposed to invasive species which can alter the character of the habitat (primarily Crepidula fornicata at the sublittoral fringe and Magallana gigas) leading to re-classification of this biotope, the biotope is considered to have 'Low' resistance and 'Very low' recovery (unless invasive species are removed).
+The most severe effects are likely to occur from impacts on sediment, where Magallana gigas create reefs on sedimentary flats that will prevent recruitment of juveniles and will restrict access of infauna to the sediment-water interface impacting respiration and feeding of the associated bivalves Limecola balthica.
+Burrowing infauna such as the characterizing species Hediste diversicolor may persist within sediments but the overall character of the mixed sediment biotope would be altered.
+In the Wadden Sea, alter the character of the habitat (primarily Crepidula fornicata at the sublittoral fringe and Magallana gigas) leading to re-classification of this biotope.
+The biotope is considered to have 'Low' resistance and 'Very low' recovery (unless invasive species are removed).
 Biotope sensitivity is, therefore, assessed as 'High'.